tomjaguarpaw/blog.poisson.chat/posts/2016-09-28-parser-printer-lens.rst

 ---
-title: Parsing and Unparsing with Lenses
+title: Parsing and unparsing with lenses
 ---

 \\[